Disclaimer: The information in this blogpost is subject to change, based upon public input and final Citilink decisions.

 Both routes will provide improved access along Hanna St., Fairfield Ave., Burns Blvd., Calhoun St., Pontiac St., and Lafayette St., serving key apartment communities and Bowen Health.

-These updates also create a new direct connection from Central Station to the Pontiac Street Market, improving access to fresh food in an area previously considered a food desert.
+These updates also create a new direct connection from the Pontiac Street Market to Central Station, improving access to fresh food in an area previously considered a food desert.
 The former Route 5 only circulated locally and did not connect downtown, so this new link provides greater opportunity for residents citywide.

 These updated routes will run on a consistent 60-minute schedule, maintaining at least seven buses per hour east of Calhoun to ensure strong Southeast coverage.